maroon-scorch/Antoine-Necklace/README.md

 ## Visualization

-The initial setup of the Necklace:
+The initial setup of the Necklace, this is the original chain of tori:
 ![alt text](figures/initial.png)

 The n-th iteration of Antoine's Necklace (iter = 2 in Figure):